PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 19:27:04
+Last updated: 2024-04-02 19:27:38
-Random Quote: Much wisdom often goes with fewer words. - Sophocles
+Random Quote: More often than not, anger is actually an indication of weakness rather than of strength. - Dalai Lama